clenemt/clenemt.dev/src/pages/about.md

 **Web performance** is one of my core belief.
 I find performance budgets to be _key_ for a good frontend architecture.
 I understand the waterfall, how browser requests work and how to optimize the above-the-fold content, with caching, conditional loading and assets optimization

 JavaScript new trends are something I follow closely.
-I'm able to keep up thanks to a myriad of web feeds that I'll gladly share.
+I am able to keep up thanks to a myriad of web feeds that I'll gladly share.
 I like diving deep into established framework and learn more about the _underlining_ concepts.

 ---